 Our norms-based sustainable investment strategy is based on the book "Econoshock" by our founder Geert Noels.
-In practice, this implicates that we assess companies based on whether they uphold the 10 Principles of the UN Global Compact.
-Furthermore, we follow the activity-based exclusion list of the World Bank/IFC.
+We assess companies based on whether they are involved in violations of the 10 Principles of the UN Global Compact.
+Furthermore, we follow the activity-based exclusion list of the World Bank/IFC and the OECD Guidelines for Multinational Enterprises.